zitadel/zitadel/docs/docs/examples/login/angular.md

 ### Redirect URIs

 With the Redirect URIs field, you tell ZITADEL where it is allowed to redirect users to after authentication.
 For development, you can set dev mode to `true` to enable insecure HTTP and redirect to a `localhost` URI.

-> If you are following along with the [example](https://github.com/zitadel/zitadel-angular), set dev mode to `true` and the Redirect URIs to <http://localhost:4200/auth/callback>.
+The Post logout redirect send the users back to a route on your application after they have logged out.

-If you want to redirect the users back to a route on your application after they have logged out, add an optional redirect in the Post Logout URIs field.
+> If you are following along with the [example](https://github.com/zitadel/zitadel-angular), set dev mode to `true`, the Redirect URIs to <http://localhost:4200/auth/callback> and Post redirect URI to <http://localhost:4200/signedout>.

 Continue and create the application.